Chapter Five

 A full sized pool table dominated the center of an enormous kitchen above which a large skylight showered the room with light.
 It was also a prominent feature on the flat roof above.
 Around the perimeter an assortment of plants grew in large planters.

 Three top floor bedrooms faced this flat roof out the back and the street out the front.
 Cloistered in one of them Mike Sims practiced the guitar ten hours each day.
 He learned riffs from George Benson, Wes Montgomery and other greats by playing them repeatedly at half speed on a record player.
 He came to play like one of the greats and was picked up by Sam Peoples, a well known keyboardist.
 They played mostly clubs on Fillmore.
-We roommates could hear great jazz and get high with the band during breaks.
+Roommates could hear great jazz and get high with the band during breaks.

 “Bicycling back from the club?”
 Les asked?